tngo0508/tngo0508.github.io/_posts/2026-04-11-ef-core-relations-navigation-properties.md

   - Relationships
 ---

-In our previous post, [Part 13: Mastering EF Core Fluent API]({{ site.baseurl }}{% post_url 2026-04-10-ef-core-fluent-api-dotnet-10 %}), we explored how to configure individual entities.
-Today, we're diving into the heart of relational databases: **Relationships and Navigation Properties**.

-Understanding how EF Core handles connections between tables is crucial for building efficient, data-driven applications.

----

 ## 1. What are Navigation Properties?

 In EF Core, a **Navigation Property** is a property on one entity that points to another related entity (or a collection of entities).
 They allow you to "navigate" from one end of a relationship to the other in your code without manually joining tables.